JacobPulk/art/README.md

 - ### artist requirements

-The next six settings represent your requirements for new artists.
-As the program searches through randomly generated versions, for each one these measures will be estimated.
-The search ends when one is found that meets your requirements.
-Obviously, the more restrictive the requirements are, the longer the search will take.
+The next four settings represent your requirements for new artists (or, more precisely, new versions of artists).
+As the program searches through randomly generated artists/versions, for each one it will simulate creating a series of images (without displaying anything).
+If it gets through a certain number of images without any of them violating the requirements, the search ends and that artist/version is returned.
+That number is `REQUIREMENT STRINGENCY`.
+Obviously, the more restrictive the requirements are, and the higher the stringecy, the longer the search will take.

 For a given set of requirements, some artists may be easy to find versions meeting them, and some artists may be difficult or impossible.
 As an analogy, one car make might routinely produce models that produce cars that can exceed 200mph, another make might rarely produce models that produce cars that can exceed 200mph, and a third make might not be able to make cars that go that fast at all.